at our Open Days

-This £14M regeneration project will deliver a world-leading centre of creative digital production, education and community engagement.
-It will create new public realm, boost civic pride, drive economic and skills development and Medway’s levelling-up priorities, and bring world class digital opportunities to Chatham.
+This £15M regeneration project will deliver a world-leading centre of creative digital production, education and community engagement.
+It will create a new public realm, boost civic pride, drive economic development as well as Medway’s levelling-up priorities and bring world class digital opportunities to the region.

 Multi-award winning architectural practice specialising in sustainability, heritage architecture, and placemaking, Feilden Clegg Bradley Studios are working with us to create a unique, purpose-built facility, and to restore the Police Section House to become a cultural landmark for Medway.